Dracula II: The Acsension (2003)

 John Light

 (Eric) had a perfect serious attitude as a nasty one in this film along with good still expressions too and came across very unpleasant.
-Does well by in a certain scene grabbing one of his actors by the hair during a certain scene and acting threatening and aggressive too.
+Does well by in a certain scene grabbing somebody by the hair during a certain scene and acting threatening and aggressive too.

 Khary Payton

 (Kenny) does well with his wild like attitude in the film coming across very memorable for his part in it.
-There's a nice reaction on him after he injects himself with a needle of dracula's blood along with him menacingly approaching another cast member and grabs him by the throat.
+There's a nice reaction on him after he injects himself with a needle of dracula's blood along with him menacingly approaching someone and grabs him by the throat.

 Jason Scott Lee